Blimster/msgpack_codable/README.md

 ### Using Dart extension types

-The first option is to create an Dart extension type for `Vector3` and use it instead of the original type in your class.
+The first option is to create a Dart extension type for `Vector3` and use it instead of the original type in your class.

 ```dart
 /// class in a library not under your control